AfroStorm/Task-Management-API/blueprint.md

 - Think about creating custom view actions to modify instances.
 - Maybe add a pdf generator

-- Maybe change the task owner to task manager and change the task manager field in the user profile to task holder or something similar
+- Maybe change the task owner to task manager and change the task manager field in the user profile to task holder or something similar.

-- Restructure the tests and the actual code (make them consice, intuitive and omit redundancies).
+- Restructure the serilizers and signal handlers (make them consice, intuitive and omit redundancies).

-- Remove the conversion from ordered to regular dict within the serializer tests of all tests, keep sorting algorythm though.
+- Create an api documentation for the project.

-- after restructuring the tests do a final check for any typos or grammatical errors
+- after restructuring the tests/code do a final check for any typos or grammatical errors.